Haivision/srt/docs/packet-filtering-and-fec.md

 buffer and increasing the packets' count (the number of currently processed packets in the FEC group buffer).
 Note that at the receiver there is only one buffer for an FEC group.
-There's a counter that is incremented for each packet that has been performed the XOR operation on into that group's recovery buffer.
+There's a counter that is incremented for each packet on which the XOR protection operation has been performed and added to that group's recovery buffer.
 This operation is done as well on the FEC control packet, although this is marked by a separate flag.

 The FEC control packet is inserted into the group to which it is destined (its sequence number is the last sequence in the group).
 Once you have a state where